 I like going to a small medical practice.
 Will joining the Medical Group change the way my practice operates?

-In order to create a consistent, patient-centered experience throughout our practices and all Palmetto Health hospitals, we may need to make some operational changes.
+In order to create a consistent, patient-centered experience throughout our practices and all Prisma Health hospitals, we may need to make some operational changes.
 Providing you with the very best care is at the heart of everything we do.

 Now that my practice is part of the Medical Group, will I be treated by a resident physician or medical student?